vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 1. On the page displaying file details for the json file, click **Download**.

-1. Open the downloaded file with **Visual Studio Code**, and review the JSON data.
+1. Open the downloaded file in **Visual Studio Code**, and review the JSON data.

     The data in your json file should appear similar to the following: